JamesCoding888/JavaOCP20221017/README.md

 > MultiArrayDemo6.java & MultiArrayDemo7.java:
 - Description:

-		We will introduce the application of API from Arrays in Java 1.8.
-You shall learn a combination of following
+		We introduce the application of API from Arrays in Java 1.8, from MultiArrayDemo6 class and MultiArrayDemo6 class.
 		1) Arrays.stream
 		2) flatMapToInt
 		3) flatMapToDouble
 		4) mapToDouble
 		5) peek
 		6) forEach

 ------------------------------------------------------------------------------